Meter Point Administration Number

-A Meter Point Administration Number, also known as MPAN, Supply Number or S-Number, is a 21-digit reference used in Great Britain to uniquely identify electricity supply points such as individual domestic residences.
-The system was introduced in 1998 to aid creation of a competitive environment for the electricity companies, and allows consumers to switch their supplier easily as well as simplifying administration.
-Although the name suggests that an MPAN refers to a particular meter, an MPAN can have several meters associated with it, or indeed none where it is an unmetered supply.
-A supply receiving power from the network operator (DNO) has an import MPAN, while generation and microgeneration projects feeding back into the DNO network are given export MPANs.
+A Meter Point Administration Number, also known as MPAN, Supply Number or S-Number, is a 21-digit reference used in Great Britain to uniquely identify electricity supply points such as individual domestic properties.
+The system was introduced in 1998 to aid creation of a competitive environment for electricity supply companies, and assists consumers to switch their supplier as well as simplifying administration.
+Although the name suggests that an MPAN refers to a particular meter, an MPAN can have several meters associated with it, or none where it is an unmetered supply.
+A supply receiving power from the distribution network operator (DNO) has an import MPAN, while generation and microgeneration projects feeding back into the DNO network are given export MPANs.

 The equivalent for gas supplies is the Meter Point Reference Number and the water/wastewater equivalent for non-household customers is the Supply Point ID.

 Structure

 An MPAN is commonly separated into two sections: the core and the top line data.
 The core is the final 13 digits and is the unique identifier.
 The top line data gives information about the characteristics of the supply and is the responsibility of the supplier.

 The full MPAN is required to be depicted on electricity bills (the boxes on the top and bottom line are generally unaligned).

-The core data is on the second line, the supplementary data on the first.
+The core data is on the second line, with supplementary data on the first line.
 Only the last digit on the bottom row is the check digit.